Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 Georgia does not prohibit insurers from raising premiums after a claim, but most carriers treat storm damage claims differently from liability claims.
 A single weather-related claim is unlikely to trigger a significant increase.
 Multiple claims within a 3-to-5-year window may lead to non-renewal or a rate adjustment.
 The key factor is the cause — catastrophic storm events that affect entire neighborhoods are typically treated more favorably than isolated incidents.
 We help you weigh the financial decision before you file.

 Your Roof Has Damage.
 Your Policy Has Coverage.
-Let Us Connect the Two.
+Let Us Document the Connection.

 Call us for a free roof inspection.
-We document the damage, attend the adjuster meeting, review the scope, file supplements when needed, and install your new roof.
-One call puts a GAF Certified contractor in your corner from day one.
+We document the damage, attend the adjuster meeting to show what we found, review the scope, prepare supplemental documentation when needed, and install your new roof.
+One call puts a GAF Certified contractor on your roof from day one.

 Call (404) 277-1377 — Free Inspection & Claim Consultation